PhanDat3108/PhanDat3108/README.md

 ### 🚀 About Me
 - Enthusiastic about programming and problem-solving
-- Exploring Python, C/C++, and software development
+- Exploring Python, JS, and software development
 - Passionate about building practical applications and real-world solutions
 - Always eager to learn and improve my coding skills